cncf/velocity/docs/top30_chart_creation.md

 - Some projects are already defined in `map/skip.csv` but examine `projects/unlimited_both.csv` and remove documentation related projects etc (we want to track them to see changes, but we do not want them in the final report).
 - Example: MicrosoftDocs, TheOdinProject
 - We may also want to remove some full-orgs which aren't a single project, like: ibm, intel, hashicorp, mozilla, ansys, adobe - but finally you need to split out separate projects from them.
+- `hashicorp` must be removed due to being no longer open source - as requested in https://github.com/cncf/velocity/issues/33.

 ### Generate final data
 - Now rerun `shells/unlimited_both.sh`.